Foreign policy of the second Trump administration: Human rights

 Prior to the release of the 2024 Country Reports on Human Rights Practices, various news outlets reported on a shift in focus in the Trump administration's coverage of human rights practices in the upcoming reports.
 In March 2025, Politico reported that the Trump administration would be removing sections from the reports that discussed discrimination against women, LGBTQ+ people, disabled people, and indigenous people, as well as government corruption.
 Their reporting also indicated that there would be limited examples of certain rights abuses.
 On August 6, The Washington Post reported that leaked drafts of the reports had reduced criticism of human rights abuses of El Salvador, Israel, and Russia relative to past reports, including the complete omission of references to anti-LGBTQ violence and gender-based violence.
 The State Department commented that the report was "restructured in a way that removes redundancies, increases report readability and is more responsive to the legislative mandate that underpins the report".
 On August 8, The Intercept reported that the bureau which prepares the report had been instructed not to include discussion of free and fair elections, government corruption, harassment of human rights organizations, or non-refoulement.
 Reporting from NPR said that instructions included removing references to gender-based violence, environmental justice, DEI, sexual violence against children, privacy interference, government corruption, restricted political participation, violence against minorities and LGBTQ+ people, and harassment of human rights organizations.
+The administration was also reported to consider migration, gender-transition, and public funding for abortions as human rights abuses while not considering "persecution of marginalized groups such as women, ethnic and racial minorities, people with disabilities" to focus on that "given to us by God, our creator".
+The administration was reported to have reduced criticism of the legitimacy of foreign elections.

 On August 12, the reports were officially released with significantly less content than the previous year's.
 Omissions included sections on denial of fair public trials, restrictions on free assembly, election integrity, systemic racial violence, government corruption, abuses against indigenous people, abuses based on sexual orientation, and violence against women.
 The reports contained increased criticism for antisemitism and restrictions on freedom of expression in European countries, freedom of speech and internet freedom in Brazil, and discrimination against racial minorities in South Africa.

 Trump signed Executive Order 14236 which rescinded NSM-18 and was reported to have rescinded NSM-20 both of which expanded restrictions on countries acquiring US weapons.

 Environment

-At the UN in 2025, Trump called climate change the “greatest con job ever perpetrated on the world”.
+At the UN in 2025, Trump called climate change the "greatest con job ever perpetrated on the world".
 There was described as being "few issues on which the United States is more diplomatically isolated from the rest of the world than climate change".
 The administration has pushed other countries to loosen environmental rules including threatening to retaliate against countries that voted for the IMO Net-Zero Framework and urging countries to reject the global plastic pollution treaty.
 The White House said that no "high-level officials" would attend COP 30.